Pylons/pyramid/docs/narr/traversal.rst

    config = Configurator(root_factory=Root)

-Using the ``root_factory`` argument to a :class:`repoze.bfg.configuration.Configurator` constructor tells your :mod:`repoze.bfg` application to call this root factory to generate a root object whenever a request enters the application.
+Using the ``root_factory`` argument to a :class:`pyramid.configuration.Configurator` constructor tells your :mod:`pyramid` application to call this root factory to generate a root object whenever a request enters the application.
 This root factory is also known as the global root factory.
 A root factory can alternately be passed to the ``Configurator`` as a :term:`dotted